 Location: 51st St between 5th & 6th Ave// Hours: Mon-Sat 9am-7pm and Sun 11am-5pm// Cost: Admission is free; fire safety presentation is $6 for adults and children.

-We completely forgot about it on this trip, but if you have time while walking around, be sure to stop at the Grand Central Terminal entrance at 42nd Street to see the iconic and beautiful building inside.
+Although we completely forgot about it on this trip, be sure to make time to walk around the beautiful and iconic Grand Central Terminal at the 42nd Street entrance.
 And if you’re there from November to February with little kids, there is a holiday train display at the NY Transit Museum Gallery that shouldn’t be missed.

 Halloween in East Midtown